Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Discussion

-Nevertheless, it remains unclear whether this synergistic scenario will continue indefinitely as interaction orders increase.
-Some studies suggest that synergistic effects dominate only at smaller neural populations, typically involving fewer than 200 neurons, while coding becomes increasingly redundant at larger scales \citep{kafashan2021scaling}.
-Indeed, our analysis did not reach the scale of $n > 40,000$ synaptic connections due to computational limitations.
-Additionally, the linear regression results in Figure \ref{Fig:Synergy}A suggest a relationship of $ MI \sim n e^{0.012n} $, which would imply an exponentially growing storage capacity as the ensemble size increases.
-This outcome would sharply contrast with established results for Hopfield networks.
-Therefore, we expect that the linear trend seen in Figure \ref{Fig:Synergy}A will eventually plateau or saturate as $ n $ becomes large.

-This observation leads to an intriguing question: what is the optimal size for neurons or synaptic connections to maximize synergy?
-Identifying this "most synergistic" size may point to a fundamental unit of neural coding and is a promising direction for future research.
+These observations leads to an intriguing question: what is the optimal size of an ensemble of neurons or synaptic connections to maximize synergy?
+Identifying this ``most synergistic" size may point to a fundamental unit of neural coding and represents a promising direction for future research.